IRT-SystemX/dqm-ml/README.md

   - ```domain```: defining the name of the domain thus here "domain_gap"
   - ```metrics``` :   The list of metrics you want to compute, and for each item you have two fields
       - metrics_name : The name of metric to compute
       - method_config !
 The user configuration of the metric.
-This is here where you define the source and target datasets, the chosen models, and others user params: See the seciton domain_gap of this documentation for more information
+In this part you define the source and target datasets, the chosen models, and other user parameters

-An example of such yaml file is given below:
+An example of pipeline file defining the computations of many metrics from the four domains is given below:
 ```
 pipeline_definition:
   - domain : "completeness"